Student Charter

 Our Commitments

-We will employ high quality academic staff, who will be knowledgeable, motivating, and will stretch you to achieve your full potential.
+We will employ high quality academic staff who will be knowledgeable, motivating and will stretch you to achieve your full potential.
 We will deliver programmes which are attractive and relevant to employers, stimulate innovation, enterprise, confidence and curiosity.
 We will work in partnership with you to achieve this.

 Your Commitments

-We want you to have a professional approach aligned with our campus and classroom code of conduct.
-To achieve your best results you’ll attend and Check In to all scheduled events, whether on-campus or delivered remotely (in the virtual learning environment e.g. via WebEx) mindful that on-campus events would usually be timetabled between 9am-6pm (9am to 1pm on Wednesdays).
+To achieve your best results, we expect you to attend and check in to all scheduled events, whether on campus or delivered remotely (in the virtual learning environment).
+Please be mindful that on-campus events would usually be timetabled between 9am-6pm (9am to 1pm on Wednesdays).
+You will only check in to events that you attend.

 We want you to arrive well-prepared for participating fully in class, while seeking advice if you are having difficulties.
 We want you to engage positively with your academic studies, the broader curriculum, your fellow students (regardless of background and culture) and with other opportunities that support your academic, professional and personal growth.

 We want you to use assessments as a tool for learning and reflection.
-You will need to adhere to the University’s regulations and procedures, which you can access here on myNapier.
+You will need to adhere to the University’s regulations and procedures, which you can access here on My Napier.

 Your Student Voice